 Bhatt believes the power of AI will drastically change the hospitality industry by creating new standards of operation for hotels.
 As she explains, “In hospitality as well there are so many low cognitive jobs like checking customers in, billing, checking them out etc. that AI and machines can help with — hospitality is for personal experience and personable charm!”
-With the help of AI, hotels can enhance the guest experience at every touchpoint — by increasing guest engagement and in-stay service recovery.
+With the help of AI, hotels can enhance the guest experience at every touchpoint by increasing guest engagement and in-stay service recovery.

-Like Rose, AI technology in the hospitality industry has mainly revolved around messaging strategies.
+Like Rose, most AI technology in the hospitality industry has revolved around messaging strategies.
 As Hilton’s Vice President of Digital Product Innovation explains: “Messaging, especially messaging done right at scale, is really going to be a big game changer for the hotels”.

 We created Helix to solve this extremely prevalent problem, a solution that focuses on creating a channel of communication for guests to disclose their true overall in-stay experience.
-With Helix, hotel staff are immediately notified of unsatisfied guests and have the opportunity to remediate any issues in-stay.
+With Helix, staff members are immediately notified of unsatisfied guests and have the opportunity to resolve any issues in-stay.
 Since guests are able to fully voice their concerns, the hotel staff can guarantee each guest feels valued and leaves with memorable experiences.